 Cliff Gebhard, 72, sits in one of two barber chairs in his shop at the corner of Minnehaha Avenue and Stillwater Road.
 (Patrick Larkin/Review)

 Cliff Gebhard’s shop is full of curiosities from bric-a-brac to an ìInformationî sign, much like the man himself.
 (Patrick Larkin/Review)

 For all the 84-plus years she can remember, June McAuliffe has been driven to reach people through art.

 So, for her 85th birthday, she’ll unveil a show of her recent projects at Gallery 96, located in the Shoreview Community Center.

 It made perfect sense to June; after all, she’d marked her 80th birthday with a show at Gallery 96.

 From left standing: Susanna and Joan Moses.
 Seated: Monica Moses. (submitted photo)

 Three generations of women in New Brighton’s Moses family have collaborated to produce two recently published books.

 Joan Quinn Moses released her first book “Roseville Girl” and her daughter Susanna Moses penned a children’s book titled “Monica’s Silent World,” named after and illustrated by her daughter Monica.
 Both books made their official debut following a book launch and signing event that took place in Maple Grove in October.

-Jeffrey Furchner practices his gutteral noises and drunken, wild stagger for his role as a zombie in the Historic Mounds Theatre’s production of “Night of the Living Dead.” (photos by Patrick Larkin/Review)
+Jeffrey Furchner practices his gutteral noises and drunken, wild stagger for his role as a zombie in the Historic Mounds Theatre’s production of “Night of the Living Dead.”
+(Patrick Larkin/Review)